 Price is important, sure, but if the content isn't worth playing, at best it will gather dust in some forgotten corner of your hard disk; at worst, it will distract the developers and impact the quality of the rest of the game.
 Fortunately, as you might have guessed based on the generally glowing impressions this article has already given of the title, you have nothing to worry about here.
 While it's likely that the missions will take place on maps you've already seen, the designers have otherwise free reign to do as they please (within the game's toolset), to create new objectives and experiences therein.

 We played through the first part of an episode and, while my compatriots were somewhat less keen to play it as a team as I was (boo, hiss), the experience oozed Halo.
 Every critical element of the experience was there, and having chums to kick around with - even if they're not team players - only heightened the enjoyment I got from my time with it.

 It's easy to get jaded when you see high-profile games day in, day out.
 It's easy to slip into reviewer mode, and to start looking beyond what you're seeing, to the flaws that lie beneath.
 What's rare is when, while looking for faults, you can't find any.
 Or that, after playing the same game for hours at a time, you're still grinning, still keen for more, and willing to fight with that PR person should they attempt to wrest the controller from your grasp.

 Yet that's exactly what I experienced with Halo 4.

 Without question, it's now the game I'm most looking forward to for the rest of the year, and if you have any interest in the series at all, I suggest that you, too, mark November 6th on your calendar.

-The Good: Everything.
+Pros: Everything.
 The developers clearly love Halo.

-The Bad: Getting shot by the guy sitting next to you
+Cons: Getting shot by the guy sitting next to you